Battle of Fort Donelson: Military situation

 The battle of Fort Donelson, which began on February 12, took place shortly after the surrender of Fort Henry, Tennessee, on February 6, 1862.
 Fort Henry had been a key position in the center of a line defending Tennessee, and the capture of the fort now opened the Tennessee River to Union troop and supply movements.
 About 2,500 of Fort Henry's Confederate defenders escaped before its surrender by marching the 12 miles (19 km) east to Fort Donelson.
 In the days following the surrender at Fort Henry, Union troops cut the railroad lines south of the fort, restricting the Confederates' lateral mobility to move reinforcements into the area to defend against the larger Union forces.

 With the surrender of Fort Henry, the Confederates faced some difficult choices.
-Grant's army now divided Confederate Gen. Albert Sidney Johnston's two main forces: P.G.T.
-Beauregard at Columbus, Kentucky, with 12,000 men, and William J. Hardee at Bowling Green, Kentucky, with 22,000 men.
-Fort Donelson had only about 5,000 men.
+Grant's army now divided Confederate Gen. Albert Sidney Johnston's two main forces: Major General Leonidas Polk at Columbus, Kentucky, with 12,000 men, and William J. Hardee at Bowling Green, Kentucky, with 14,000 men.
+Fort Donelson had only about 5,000 men but Floyd and Buckner were moving their 8,000 troops from Russellville, Kentucky, to Clarksville, Tennessee.
 Union forces might attack Columbus; they might attack Fort Donelson and thereby threaten Nashville, Tennessee; or Grant and Maj.
 Gen. Don Carlos Buell, who was quartered in Louisville with 45,000 men, might attack Johnston head-on, with Grant following behind Buell.
-Johnston was apprehensive about the ease with which Union gunboats defeated Fort Henry (not comprehending that the rising waters of the Tennessee River played a crucial role by inundating the fort).
-He was more concerned about the threat from Buell than he was from Grant, and suspected the river operations might simply be a diversion.
+Johnston discussed the situation with his second-in-command, General Pierre G.T.
+Beauregard, and Hardee at Beauregard's headquarters at Covington House in Bowling Green on February 7.
+The generals were apprehensive about the ease with which Union gunboats defeated Fort Henry (not comprehending that the rising waters of the Tennessee River played a crucial role by inundating the fort).
+They decided that Fort Donelson was untenable, and adopted a course of action that forfeited the initiative across most of the Confederate defensive line, tacitly admitting that their defensive strategy for Tennessee was a sham.

-Johnston decided upon a course of action that forfeited the initiative across most of his defensive line, tacitly admitting that the Confederate defensive strategy for Tennessee was a sham.
-On February 7, at a council of war held in the Covington Hotel at Bowling Green, he decided to abandon western Kentucky by withdrawing Beauregard from Columbus, evacuating Bowling Green, and moving his forces south of the Cumberland River at Nashville.
-Despite his misgivings about its defensibility, Johnston agreed to Beauregard's advice that he should reinforce Fort Donelson with another 12,000 men, knowing that a defeat there would mean the inevitable loss of Middle Tennessee and the vital manufacturing and arsenal city of Nashville.